-Whether it concerns two arms and legs of equal length, or balanced strength between both sides of the body, symmetry, biologically speaking, is nature’s preferred state.
+Whether it concerns two arms and legs unilateral exercises will balanced strength between both sides of the body, symmetry, biologically speaking, is nature’s preferred state.
 Compromising such an ideal state of balance can – in terms of human performance and physical development – lead to injury, poor performance and weakness.

 Muscle symmetry is determined by how each side of our body is shaped by comparison to its opposite.
 Muscular proportion signifies the shape of our individual muscle groups and how these groupings fit together to enhance physical balance.
 Together this results in great balance – the third crucial component for ensuring Dexter Jackson-like body-aesthetics (though for most of us on a much smaller scale).
 This is achieved through the combination of aesthetically desirable levels of proportion and symmetry.